AkashDGupta/Adeepts_Learning_Kit/README.md

 # Adeepts_Learning_Kit
-This repository is my findings of improvements of Adeepts Learning Kit's Python Program for RFID Scanner.
+This repository is my findings to improve Adeepts Learning Kit's Python Program for RFID Scanner.
-Below Steps are required to be performed in order to run the RFID Scanner programme.
+As per my experience below steps are required to be performed in order to run the RFID Scanner programme.

 1) Enabling the SPI :